 Rev. Margaret Minnicks is an ordained Bible teacher.
 She writes many articles that are Bible lessons.

 The Bible uses examples to illustrate what not to do as well as to show what to do.
-Therefore, there are some lessons to learn from the life of Jezebel.
+Therefore, there are some lessons to learn from Jezebel.

 Who Was Jezebel?

 Jezebel was the daughter of Ithobaal I, a Phoenician king and the wife of Ahab, the seventh king of Israel, according to 1 Kings 16:31.
 Even though Ahab was the seventh king of Israel, his wife Jezebel was the power behind the throne.
 Under her influence, Ahab gave Baal, the false god in the Old Testament equal place with God.

 Because of her wicked ways, she has come to be known as an evil woman.
 Not many parents give the name Jezebel to their daughters.
 If so, they believe the girls will be cursed for life.
 The name in Hebrew means "not exalted."